Advanced LSI Processing & Materials Science

 Photonic Devices and Optoelectronic Integration

 This area covers all aspects of photonic devices, featuring silicon photonics, quantum photonics and solid-state lighting towards creating highly integrated systems of optical telecommunication, optical interconnection and efficient illumination.
-The aspects include but are not limited to: (1) light sources (LDs, LEDs, etc.), optical amplifiers/attenuators and photodetectors (photovoltaic cells); (2) waveguides, waveguide devices, 2D/3D optical wiring, and photonic integrated circuits of any materials; (3) functional optical devices including modulators, switches, memories and any of MEMS devices; (4) optical quantum structures including quantum wells, quantum wires, and quantum dots; (5) photonic and plasmonic structures including photonic crystals and surface-plasmon antennae; (6) nonlinear signal-processing devices including wavelength converters, all-optical switches; (7) device structures and circuit designs for optoelectronic integration; (8) implementation and packaging of photonic devices; (9) novel phenomena and applications including slow/fast light and optoelectronic tweezers; (10) optical material growth and fabrication process as well as characterization techniques, etc.
+The topics include but are not limited to: (1) light sources (LDs, LEDs, etc.), optical amplifiers/attenuators and photodetectors (photovoltaic cells); (2) waveguides, waveguide devices, 2D/3D optical wiring, and photonic integrated circuits of any materials; (3) functional optical devices including modulators, switches, memories and any of MEMS devices; (4) optical quantum structures including quantum wells, quantum wires, and quantum dots; (5) photonic and plasmonic structures including photonic crystals, metamaterials, and surface-plasmon antennae; (6) nonlinear signal-processing devices including wavelength converters, all-optical switches; (7) device structures and circuit designs for optoelectronic integration; (8) implementation and packaging of photonic devices; (9) novel phenomena and applications including slow/fast light and optoelectronic tweezers; (10) optical material growth and fabrication process as well as characterization techniques, etc.

 Advanced Material Synthesis and Crystal Growth Technology